What do pharaoh ants look like?

 What do pharaoh ants eat?

 Pharaoh ants are not picky when it comes to their diet.
 Basically, if it is in front of them, they are going to eat it.
 Pharaoh ants tend to swarm together on the foods that they come across.
-Outside, they tend to feed on other dead insects and inside homes and businesses they like to feed on meats, nuts, cheese, bread, grease, pet food and other proteins, sweets, and oils.
+Outside, pharaoh ants tend to feed on other dead insects.
+Inside homes and businesses they like to feed on meats, nuts, cheese, bread, grease, pet food and other proteins, sweets, and oils.

 DIY pharaoh ant prevention and control tips